mirekys/user_shib/README.md

 </Location>
 ```

-The rest of the ownCloud could be covered by a Shibboleth [lazy session](https://aai-demo.switch.ch/lazy/),
+Since we establish a proper ownCloud authenticated session on the login URL above,
-since we establish a proper ownCloud authenticated session on the login URL above.
-We rely on ownCloud here
+the rest of the ownCloud could be covered by a Shibboleth [lazy session](https://aai-demo.switch.ch/lazy/),
-to determine, if it needs authentication or not.
+We rely on the ownCloud here to determine, if it needs authentication or not.

 ```
 <Location /owncloud>